 Some of these girls might have already experienced puberty by this time, which means they had already gone through menstruation.
 But speaking about it was also “forbidden”, because they had been taught that having their period was embarrassing and shameful.

 The stigma surrounding menstruation still exists until today, and in the conservative society of Malaysia, all women grow up experiencing it and will have stories to tell if they are given the chance to.

 The fear of anyone finding out they have already gone through puberty because of changes all over their bodies, coupled with a blocked door to sexual curiousity, are contributing to the lack of knowledge of what would happen if they engage in a sexual behaviour.

-So when a boy comes along, promises the moon and the stars, these girls are easily swayed.
-They give their all, end up getting pregnant, and lead them to the final ultimatum: keeping the baby and tainting the family’s name with shame, or dumping the baby and carrying the blame for the rest of their lives.
+So, when a boy comes along, promising the moon and the stars, these girls are easily swayed.
+They give their all, end up getting pregnant, and this leads them to the final ultimatum: keeping the baby and tainting the family’s name with shame, or dumping the baby and carrying the blame for the rest of their lives.

 On the good side, sex education is in the works

 It all leads back to sex education.